-Westacott Road, Whiddon Valley, Barnstaple, Devon, EX32 8QY 01271 375074 orchardvale@ventrus.org.uk www.ovschool.co.uk
+Westacott Road, Whiddon Valley, Barnstaple, Devon, EX32 8QY

+01271 375074 orchardvale@ventrus.org.uk www.ovschool.co.uk

-Admissions Policy 2019-20
+Admissions Policy 2020-21

-- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and How to apply for a place at other times - When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and
+- All schools must have an admissions policy, see The Admissions Policy - Admissions policies must make it clear that all parents must apply for admission, and - How to apply for admission, see How to apply for a place at the normal round and

+How to apply for a place at other times

+- When to apply, see When to apply for a place - What happens after application, see What happens after an application is made and
-Key information and

-Our oversubscription criteria and

-Our catchment map
+Key information and Our oversubscription criteria and Our catchment map and Exceptional Need Supplementan

-- What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.
+- Exceptional Need Supplementary Information Form at Appendix B - What happens when an application is successful, see Outcomes of the application process - What happens when an application is not successful, see Outcomes of the application process and Admission Appeals. - Our policy says how we consult and set it each year, see Policy version - Appendix A contains detailed information and definitions of the terms we use.